 Coimbra is a bit far, but not out of reach by any means.

-With the Alfa Pendular high-speed train, you can go from Lisbon to Coimbra in the matter of 1 hour and 40 minutes.
+With the Alfa Pendular high-speed train, you can go from Lisbon to Coimbra in a matter of 1 hour and 40 minutes.
 If you’re driving yourself, the trip will take around 2 hours.

 Coimbra definitely deserves more than just a day, but you can see the most important sights in 5-6 hours.
 Coimbra is perfectly suited for a cultural day trip, and it will be an amazing experience indeed.
 But be ready to walk a lot – and bring your camera!

-It takes 2 hours and 45 minutes to go from Lisbon to Porto with the train – and approximately 3 hours if you’re driving in your own car.
-That’s longer than any other destination on this list, but nevertheless it is possible to visit Porto in one day and be back in Lisbon when the day is over.
+It takes 2 hours and 45 minutes to go from Lisbon to Porto by train – and approximately 3 hours if you’re driving in your own car.
+That’s longer than any other destination on this list, but nevertheless, it is possible to visit Porto in one day and be back in Lisbon when the day is over.

 Porto is one of the most beautiful cities in Europe.
 Sights such as the Luís I bridge, the Clérigos tower, the interior of the São Bento station, as well as the beautiful Livraria Lello, you have a lot to see and do.
 When it comes to eating, try the local Francesinha!